 Service to Others

 Georgetown University’s McDonough School of Business strives to educate future business leaders of the highest ability and integrity who are committed to improving the world for themselves and for others.
-In keeping with the university’s strong Jesuit heritage, the McDonough School of Business expects students to become ethical, honest, and trustworthy leaders who take responsibility for their promises and actions.
+In keeping with the university’s strong Jesuit heritage, the McDonough School of Business provides you with tools to become an ethical, honest, and trustworthy leader.

-At graduation, Georgetown’s McDonough School of Business honors those who have shown a commitment to service to others through the Community Fellows Program.
-Those students who have devoted at least 100 hours of community service during their the MBA studies are designated as Community Fellows and are honored with an end-of-the-year celebration, as well as recognition at Commencement.
+At graduation, we honor those who have demonstrated a commitment of service to others through the Community Fellows Program.
+Those students who have devoted at least 100 hours of community service during their MBA studies are designated as Community Fellows and are honored with an end-of-the-year celebration, as well as recognition at Commencement.